Half-Guinea-Press/zymurgical-oubliette/docs/group-n/index.md

     - Zsófia priestess of Ariadne
     - Vordakai
     - He that walks behind
-    - Siggurd Blacke leader of the Pact of the Green Spear
-    - Otrette Taleneois Sorceress of the Green Spears
-    - Agatward Vanguard of the Green Spears
-    - Tessa Carpathia Rogue for the Green Spears
-    - Eluric Voss cleric of Cuiraécen with the Green Spears
-    - Kekera Kera Totem Warrior with the Green Spears
     - Lilnarei the Alchemist
     - Filgrit Mountainmaker
     - Hugh Franklin
     - Chasianna Luis corsair leader of the Elven enclave
     - Xamanthe Silverfire
     - Aecora Silverfire Centaur Nomen tribe War-Priestess

+    === "Friendly"

+    - Serra - Cleric the healed the common folk and fought the Doppelgangers

+    === "Hostile

     - Staglord
     - Staglord's bandits

+    === "Green Spears"

+    - Siggurd Blacke leader of the Pact of the Green Spear
+    - Otrette Taleneois Sorceress of the Green Spears
+    - Agatward Vanguard of the Green Spears
+    - Tessa Carpathia Rogue for the Green Spears
+    - Eluric Voss cleric of Cuiraécen with the Green Spears
+    - Kekera Kera Totem Warrior with the Green Spears

 -   ## Places